godotengine/godot-docs/classes/class_vehiclewheel3d.rst

 | *Getter*  | get_steering()      |
 +-----------+---------------------+

-The steering angle for the wheel.
+The steering angle for the wheel, in radians.
 Setting this to a non-zero value will result in the vehicle turning when it's moving.

 ----